 Maximum time frame for completion of a degree or certificate.

-Eligibility for federal financial aid is limited for students required to take “pre-college" College & Career Preparation (CCP) courses at NPC.
-Students are limited to the equivalent of one year or 30 credit hours of approved CCP classes.
-Ineligible CCP classes will not be funded but will be counted toward the 30 credit limit.
+Remedial Courses: Eligibility for federal financial aid is limited for students required to take “pre-college” remedial courses at NPC.
+Financial Aid recipients are limited to the equivalent of one year or 30 credit hours of approved CCP (including courses formerly known as BSK and TLC) courses).

 Financial Aid Status

-- Recipients of financial assistance will receive a warning notice after any semester in which their cumulative grade-point average falls below 2.0 and/or they fail to satisfactorily complete 67 percent of the credit hours in which they are enrolled.
+- Recipients of financial aid assistance will receive a SAP Warning Notice after any semester in which their cumulative grade point average falls below 2.0 and/or they fail to satisfactorily complete 67% of all attempted credits (Pace of Progression)

-- Students will be removed from Warning Status after completing the following semester in good academic standing as defined by Satisfactory Academic Progress.
+- Students will be removed from Warning status after completing the following semester in good academic standing.

-- Recipients of financial assistance will be suspended from aid and placed on Probation Status if they fail to meet the 2.0 minimum cumulative grade-point average, and/or fail to satisfactorily complete 67% of all attempted credits (Pace of Progression) for two consecutive semesters of enrollment.
+Recipients of financial aid assistance will be suspended from financial aid if they fail to meet the 2.0 minimum cumulative grade point average, and/or they fail to satisfactorily complete 67% of all attempted credits (Pace of Progression) for two consecutive semesters of enrollment.
 Not eligible to continue receiving financial aid.
 Must meet SAP requirements to regain eligibility or may appeal for reinstatement of financial aid.

 Additional information regarding Satisfactory Academic Progress is available in the NPC College Catalog or by contacting the Financial Aid Office.